How to Achieve Interoperability Excellence for Healthcare

-Fragmentation in devices and platforms leads inevitably to an exponential increase in the interoperability problem.
+Fragmentation in devices and platforms inevitably leads to an exponential increase in the interoperability problem.
 Applications don't just have to work on different platforms.
 Data also has to flow seamlessly between different applications on different platforms.

-The mind-boggling number of workflows mean the challenge in testing all of this has gone beyond the capabilities of manual testing, with AI-driven automated testing no longer just desirable but required to deliver systems that work.
+The mind-boggling number of workflows means the challenge in testing all of this has gone beyond the capabilities of manual testing, with AI-driven automated testing no longer just desirable but required to deliver systems that work.

 The need for intelligent, continuous testing in the healthcare sector will only grow as industry stakeholders are tasked with providing a seamless digital experience that integrates with other applications and web content.
-This pressure will not let up in the foreseeable future—in fact, in April the HHS extended the comment period for its interoperability rules after receiving requests from providers, vendors and other industry groups to have more time to analyze the proposed regulation.
+This pressure will not let up in the foreseeable future—in fact, in April, the HHS extended the comment period for its interoperability rules after receiving requests from providers, vendors and other industry groups to have more time to analyze the proposed regulation.

 Want to learn more about how we can help you test intelligently and ensure seamless connectivity across hospital systems and applications?